5l1v3r1/fzsl/README.rst

     cmd = my_scanning_function
     priority = 100

+Options:

+type
+    This must be set to **simple**.

+cmd
+    The command to execute in the root directory that will output all possible matches.
+By default, the current working directory of the command will be the same as that of the caller.
+However, if root_path is specified, it will be used instead.

+detect_cmd
+    This command will be executed to determine if the rule is a possible match for the current working directory.
+The command should return 0 for a valid directory.

+root_path
+    The root path has two possible uses.
+First, if the current working directory is a subdirectory of the root path, the rule will be consider suitable for use when scanning.
+Second, if the root_path is specified along with detect_cmd, then the root_path will be used as the current working directory when executing the detect_cmd.

+priority
+    The priority is used to determine which rule to use when multiple rules are considered suitable.
+The higher the priority, the more likely it will be selected.
+Rules with a priority less than 0 are never considered unless manually selected.

+cache
+    Path to a file that will be used to cache results for for this rule.
+By default, scanners will use the cache rather than rescanning the entire file list.
+Note that the cache is tied to the rule, so if the same 'cmd' needs to be used with two different caches, it will have to be two different rules.
+If no cache is supplied, results will just be regenerated on each run.
+This is probably fine unless you have a really large number of files (tens of thousands) to scan or a really slow disk.

 Python Scanners
 ---------------
 Python scanners offer a deeper level of customization for scanners.
 They must